Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

 \et

-\r One should notice that the range of $p$ here is $(1-\frac{4}{n+3}, 1)$, while previous results for the Fast Diffusion Equations on $\R^n$ requires $p\in ((1-\frac{2}{n})_+, 1)$, for example, a survey by D.G.
-Aronson \cite{Ar}, the Cauchy problem by M.A.
-Herrero and M. Pierre \cite{HP}, the Harnack-type inequalities by G. Auchmuty and D. Bao \cite{AB}.
-We can see that for $n\geq 3$, the range of $p$ for our gradient estimate is larger than the range of $p$ in previous results \cite{Ar}, \cite{AB}, \cite{HP}, \cite{MZS}.
-Our gradient estimate will be a useful tool to study related problem for the Fast Diffusion Equations in this large range of $p$, with which one couldn't deal before even on $\R^n$.
-We shall study the Cauchy problem, the Harnack-type inequalities for the Fast Diffusion Equations ($p<1$) in another paper. \er
+\r One should notice that the range of $p$ here is $(1-\frac{4}{n+3}, 1)$, while previous results on Aronson-B\'enilan estimate and the Harnack-type differential inequalities for FDE (cf. \cite{Ar}, \cite{AB}, \cite{HP}, \cite{LNVV}, etc) require $p\in ((1-\frac{2}{n})_+, 1)$.
+We can see that for $n\geq 3$, the range of $p$ for our gradient estimate is larger than that in previous results \cite{Ar}, \cite{AB}, \cite{HP}, \cite{MZS}.
+Our gradient estimate will be a useful tool to study related problem for FDE in this large range of $p$, in which one couldn't deal with in the literature even on $\R^n$. \er

-On a noncompact manifold with nonnegative Ricci curvature, an immediate application of Theorem \ref{Thm1.2} is the following time-dependent Liouville theorem of the Fast Diffusion Equations, which generalizes Yau's celebrated Liouville Theorem for positive harmonic functions.
+On a complete noncompact manifold with nonnegative Ricci curvature, an immediate application of Theorem \ref{Thm1.2} is the following time-dependent Liouville theorem for positive global solutions of FDE, generalizing Yau¡¯s celebrated Liouville theorem for positive harmonic functions, which states that any positive harmonic function on a noncompact manifold with nonnegative Ricci curvature is a constant function.

-\t\lb{Thm1.3} {\bf (Liouville theorem)} Let $M^n$ be a complete, noncompact manifold with nonnegative Ricci curvature.
-Let u be a positive ancient solution, a solution defined in all space and negative time, of the Porous Medium Equation for $1-\frac{4}{n+3}<p<1$ , and $L(s)\in C(\R)$ be any strick increasing function with $L(s)\rightarrow \infty$ as $s\rightarrow \infty$, such that
+\t\lb{Thm1.3} {\bf (Liouville theorem)} Let $M^n$ be a complete noncompact manifold with nonnegative Ricci curvature.
+Let u be a positive ancient solution, a solution defined in all space and negative time, of FDE (\ref{Eq3}) for $1-\frac{4}{n+3}<p<1$.
+If there is a strickly increasing function $L(s)\in C(\R)$ with $L(s)\rightarrow \infty$ as $s\rightarrow \infty$, such that